axe-api/docs/docs/learn/database-transactions.md

 In this section we tried to describe how you choose a good database transaction strategy for your API routes.

-In the next section, we will give an example about how you can upload files.
+In the next section, we will give an example about how you migrate your database.